Lexsi-Labs/DLBacktrace/docs/index.md

 Support for CNN, RNN, Transformer, and custom architectures.
 Works seamlessly with popular models like ResNet, BERT, LLaMA, and more.

 ### 🎯 **Multi-Task Support**
-Binary/multi-class classification, object detection, segmentation, and text generation - all supported out of the box.
+Binary/multi-class classification, segmentation, and text generation - all supported out of the box.

 ### 🛡️ **Production Ready**
 Deterministic execution environment with comprehensive error handling.
 Battle-tested on real-world models and datasets.